viking2917/readability/README.md

 A standalone version of the readability library used for Firefox Reader View.

+*viking2917 mods include additional negative filtering for certain cookie/gdpr windows, so they do not become the readable content, and the return of the page's meta properties, and image data, for use by clients.*

 ## Usage on the web.

 To parse a document, you must create a new `Readability` object from a DOM document object, and then call `parse()`.
 Here's an example: